Hussyn72/YourPersonal-Digital-Library/README.md

 # 📚 Personal Digital Library Platform

-AllTogether is a modern **personal digital library** where anyone can sign up, upload PDFs/books, and read them later with a **beautiful, book-like experience** (page-turn animations planned).
+LibraryPro is a modern **personal digital library** where anyone can sign up, upload PDFs/books, and read them later with a **beautiful, book-like experience** (page-turn animations planned).
 It’s built with production-quality, modular React + TypeScript and a polished UI.

 ---